-Further development of oral and written expression in Spanish.
+SPA 390 Junior Seminar Three credit hours Further development of oral and written expression in Spanish.
 Introduction to research approaches and techniques in Spanish as well as presentation of major schools of literary criticism and textual analysis through applied readings.
 Generation of a formal research prospectus through the development of a research problem, search of the literature, and production of an annotated bibliography.
-Prerequisite: SPA 333 or permission of instructor.